 You can call our regular office number at 817-336-8500 or you can reach out through our secure website https://www.bobleonard.com/contact/.

-As of March 23, 2020, the Tarrant County family courts are not holding in-person hearings for non-essential proceedings.
-Other courts are scheduling all hearings except jury trials.
-Right now some courts are scheduling (and rescheduling) hearings for late April and into May and some won’t even start scheduling until April.
+As of March 23, 2020, the Tarrant County family courts stopped holding in-person hearings for non-essential proceedings.
+Some courts are holding “Zoom” hearings and some courts are beginning to schedule in-person hearings in June 2020.

 There are other options available depending on the type of case you have and the courts are working to develop solutions.
 We continue to explore all options and will keep you informed about alternatives that are available to you.